 |---|---|---|

-| object | The full document data being built. |
+| object | The full flat row (CSV) or top-level parsed document (JSON) being imported. |

-| unknown | The raw CSV value for the field. |
+| unknown | The raw value from the import file. |

 Virtual fields (fields with virtual: true) are handled differently during import and export: